osrf/gazebo_tutorials/install_ubuntu/tutorial_11.0.md

         sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'

     You can check to see if the file was written correctly.
-For example, in Ubuntu Bionic, you can type:
+For example, in Ubuntu Bionic (18.04), you can type:

         cat /etc/apt/sources.list.d/gazebo-stable.list